Food Safety and Quality

 • In Australia and New Zealand, recall information is communicated on the Food Standards Australia New Zealand (FSANZ) website.

-In 2022, there were zero regulatory recalls due to food safety or quality in our global operations.
+In 2023, there were three regulatory recalls due to food safety or quality in our global operations.

 Recalls are rare, and we work diligently to understand how they were caused and how to prevent future incidents.
 We perform comprehensive root-cause analyses and share our learnings across JBS.
 As an independent third-party auditor, the GFSI verifies the effectiveness of our corrective actions.